 Get someone else involved in your rewards

 According to a study by Brown, Smith, Epton, and Armitage (2018) who performed a meta-analysis of seven studies, they found that there was a weak effect size for self-incentivising (rewarding yourself).
 Therefore, they ask if using such a method can actually create the change they’re rewarding themselves for.
-However, even though this was a meta-analysis, it still boiled down over 1000 articles into only reviewing seven.
+However, even though this was a meta-analysis, it still boiled down to over 1,000 articles into only reviewing seven.
 Seven studies aren’t much to go on.
 Thus, take their findings with a pinch of salt.

 Alternatively, instead of bringing someone into the whole rewards process, you could just tell people when you’ve completed your achievements.
 That way, you can still get some external validation by them sharing in your successes.
 This will act as further positive reinforcement.